Winners (2022 film): Script

-Hassan Nazer had the conceptual idea for the film from a very young age, but it wasn't until Trump's travel ban prevented eventual winner Asghar Farhadi from picking up his Oscar for The Salesman in 2017.
+Hassan Nazer had the conceptual idea for the film from a very young age, but it wasn't until Trump's travel ban prevented eventual winner Asghar Farhadi from picking up his Academy Award for Best Foreign Language Film for The Salesman in February of 2017.

 Filming

 Winners was financed, developed and post-produced in Scotland and shot on Iranian territory.

 Release

 The film had its world premiere at the Edinburgh International Film Festival in August 2022, where it won the Audience Award.

 Reception

 Critical reception

 Deadline's Anna Smith wrote: "Winners, is an ode to cinema and the joys it brings, and it also pays tribute to the great achievements of Iranian filmmakers, dedicating the work to Abbas Kiarostami, Asghar Farhadi, Majid Maijdi and Jafar Panahi.
 But it also highlights the contrast between film festival plaudits and real life: what the cast and crew are left with once the party’s over."
 Screendaily's Fionnula Halligan wrote: "Ostensibly a film in the vein of Cinema Paradiso — which it references on several occasions — this is a curio for cineastes and festivalgoers, especially given the presence of Reza Naji in a lead role...
 Visually, Winners also harks back to the distinctive work of the Iranian New Wave; to Kiarostami and Makhmalbaf and everyone who came before.
 One thing is for sure: Nazer, and everyone in his film, loves Iranian cinema."